codepath/android_guides/Using-the-RecyclerView.md

 ### Notifying the Adapter

 Unlike ListView, there is no way to add or remove items directly through the `RecyclerView` adapter.
 You need to make changes to the data source directly and notify the adapter of any changes.
 Also, whenever adding or removing elements, always make changes to the **existing** list.
-For instance, reinitializing the list of Contacts  such as the following will not affect the adapter:
+For instance, reinitializing the list of Contacts such as the following will not affect the adapter, since it has a memory reference to the old list:

 ```java
 // do not reinitialize an existing reference used by an adapter